yurishkuro/opentracing-tutorial/go/lesson03/README.md

 In this case the `carrier` is HTTP request headers object, which we adapt to the carrier API by wrapping in `opentracing.HTTPHeadersCarrier()`.
-Notice that we also add a couple additional tags to the span with some metadata about the HTTP request, as recommended by the OpenTracing [Semantic Conventions][semantic-conventions].
+Notice that we also add a couple additional tags to the span with some metadata about the HTTP request, and marking the span with a `span.kind=client` tag, as recommended by the OpenTracing [Semantic Conventions][semantic-conventions].
 There are other tags we could add.

 We need to add similar code to the `printHello` function.